 Students have opportunities to advance academically based on performance and readiness.
 The middle school program cultivates the joy of learning, teaches students to manage the increasing demands of secondary education, and reinforces both the extrinsic and intrinsic rewards of effort and accomplishment.
 The middle level program supports students as they move toward increased independence in their lives.
 Faculty members teach to the whole student with a focus on Howard Gardner’s defined areas of intelligence.
 In addition, self-awareness, self-management, community skills, study skills, clarification of personal values, and emotional intelligence are all part of students’ personal and academic development.
 The middle school focuses on the development of healthy habits and best practices for personal and academic success in high school.

 Island School’s high school offers a rigorous college-preparatory program that prides itself on both its comprehensive curriculum and individualized instruction.
-Our faculty continuously provides thought-provoking, critical challenges and regularly adapt their lesson plans and knowledge to the needs of their students on a daily, weekly, monthly, and yearly basis.
+Our faculty continuously provides thought-provoking, critical challenges, and regularly adapt their lesson plans to the needs of their students on a daily, weekly, monthly, and yearly basis.

 While attending Island School, students are required to perform 20 hours of community service per year and take college-preparatory classes in all of the following: language arts, mathematics, science, history, foreign language, visual and performing arts, computer science, Hawaiian history, and physical education.

-Students are challenged to test their intellectual boundaries through honors courses and in college courses at the nearby Kaua‘i Community College.
-Exceptional students are also challenged to take online classes at Stanford University.
-Each year, about 30% of graduating seniors have taken at least one AP exam.
+Students are challenged to test their intellectual boundaries through honors and AP level courses.
+Approximately half of all graduating seniors have taken at least one AP course.

 As sophomores, students are required to complete a three-part Sophomore Project that begins with a thesis in American Literature, continues with a position paper in U.S. History, and culminates in a round-table discussion facilitated by the entire humanities faculty.
 This comprehensive project illuminates and combines many universal themes found in both American Literature and History and is a testament to the type of team-teaching and collaboration that occurs amongst dedicated faculty.
 As seniors, students complete an independent senior research project in an area they are most passionate about.